-In addition to defending against the criminal charge of domestic violence, the criminal defense attorneys at The Umansky Law Firm also defend against protective injunctions.
-These are commonly referred to as restraining orders or protective orders.
+In addition to handling domestic violence charges, our attorneys at The Umansky Law Firm also defend against protective injunctions.
+These are commonly called restraining orders or protective orders.
 Types of protective injunctions include:

 - Domestic violence injunctions

 - Dating violence injunctions